 Weighted Mean Calculator

-Enter each value and its corresponding weight on separate lines
+• Enter each value and its weight as value:weight (e.g., 85:4)

 Weighted Mean Formula